Wednesday 3 April 2024

 Examining The Khalistani Conundrum: No, It’s Not Just Some Diaspora Verbal Diarrhea

-threatened Delhi’s sitting chief minister Arvind Kejriwal of dire consequences for not having released Khalistani terrorists from Tihar Jail and his party leader and chief minister of Punjab, Bhagwant Mann, having some of them arrested.
+Pannun, a Khalistani ideologue in the United States, has threatened Delhi’s sitting chief minister Arvind Kejriwal of dire consequences, for not having released Khalistani terrorists from Tihar Jail, and also threatened chief minister of Punjab, Bhagwant Mann, for having some of them arrested.
 On Indian soil, an Indian military veteran who served our Indian nation and who happens to be a Sikh, in fact, a scholar of Sikhism having authored a book on the beautiful creed of Sikhism, was brutally beaten up and his car vandalised by Khalistani goons in January 2024, for opposing a gurudwara bearing a poster of theofascist Jarnail Singh Bhindranwale.
 The house of a Hindu temple priest in Canada, who had been receiving threats from Khalistani terrorists, was attacked in December 2023, and several other Canadian Hindus of Indian origin are also getting threats from Khalistani terrorists, some even of an extortionist nature.
 Meanwhile, the India-Canada standoff continues, with the Canadian government accusing the Indian government of interference in Canadian elections, a charge vehemently denied as baseless by the Indian government.
 Trudeau claims his stand of the Indian government being involved in the assassination of Canadian Khalistani ideologue Nijjar has been vindicated by the American government’s indictment of Indian officials in the plot to assassinate Pannun, the American indictment also carrying a clear reference to an Indian intelligence official having learnt of Nijjar’s killing within hours of it having happened, and if there is indeed some truth to the American allegations meant to be presented in court based on evidence (and there seems to be some merit in the same given what the Indian state has admitted, discussed subsequently), our government has been rather shoddy with some of these intelligence operations, leaving clear trails of evidence, even complicating Indo-US defence relations, with Indo-US relations otherwise doing quite well under Biden, as you can see here, here and here, and Biden also having defied Erdagon’s Islamist government of America’s NATO ally Turkey (which was initially soft on the ISIS - such a shame given Turkey’s secular history since the 1920s) by recognising the Armenian Genocide.
 Trump was never a great friend of India’s.
 He didn't let many talented Indian professionals work in the US and send back remittances, having mocked and attacked Indians in his campaign trail (as you can see here and here), mocked India for only constructing a library in Afghanistan (though India’s aid in Afghanistan has been at much deeper levels and amounting to a lot, lot more than that) and started a mini-trade war with India.
 And even in the fight against Muslim extremism, Trump let India down in Afghanistan, as you can see here and here, a disastrous policy continued by Biden (as much as the Afghan Taliban is no longer the Pakistani deep state’s friend, the moderate, democratic Afghan state was an ally of India’s, which the Afghan Taliban can never be).
-The white supremacists Trump emboldened by his acts of commission and omission (examples of his emboldening white supremacists can be seen here, here, here and here) are, in very many cases, no friends of Indians and Indian-origin people, whatever their religion, either, as you can see here, here, here, here, here, here, here and here.
+The white supremacists Trump emboldened by his acts of commission and omission (examples of his emboldening white supremacists can be seen here, here, here and here) are, in very many cases, no friends of Indians and Indian-origin people, whatever their religion, either, as you can see here, here, here, here, herehere, here, here, here, here and here.
 Sadly, the controversies surrounding Nijjar and Pannun have led to RAW putting its shutters on its North American offices for the first time since 1968, which is unfortunately not in line with the Modi government claiming it has improved India’s global clout, nor is the governments of the United States, the United Kingdom, Australia and New Zealand supporting Trudeau’s claim, several Global South countries helping Pakistan beat India at a UNESCO vote 38-18, there being no country willing to conduct international oil trade in Indian rupees (Russia preferring Chinese yuan) nor is the Maldivian government expelling Indian troops, disallowing India to conduct a hydrographic survey in that country and skipping a security dialogue involving India.
 Given Hindu rightists hold Pew Research Centre surveys to be credible, citing their surveys about the extent of regressiveness in several Muslim societies globally, interestingly, the same Pew Research Centre’s recent findings indicate that Modi has overall decreased, not increased, India’s prestige globally.
 While I am glad about India getting the G20 presidency in 2023, which all member countries get by rotation, the other events mentioned in this paragraph are far more noteworthy.
 In fact, the Modi government has conceded that supposedly rogue RAW operatives were involved in Pannun’s assassination plot, which brings further shame to India, confessing that our government and intelligence agency can’t control their own operatives!
-I won’t even discuss in this article how I do believe that Modi has indeed undermined democratically transparency and accountability in our country, which has contributed to lowering our nation’s prestige.
+I won’t even discuss in this article how I do believe that Modi has indeed undermined democratically transparency and accountability in our country, which has also contributed to lowering our nation’s prestige.

 Anyway, the Indian government, in retaliation to the Canadian government expelling a member of our diplomatic staff, practically expelled 41 Canadian diplomats, which led the Canadian state to request for backchannel talks to settle the public standoff, one that’s entirely been of Trudeau’s own making, that too rather openly in their parliament.
 I agree with those who say that the Indian state must insist that the Canadian state ought to publicly act against Khalistani terrorists and hate-mongers as a precursor to any behind-the-scenes dialogue.
 Indeed, since the outset of this 21st century with the IT boom and the rise of more and more talented entrepreneurs, thanks to the liberalisation ushered in by Narasimha Rao and Manmohan Singh in the 1990s (further built on by subsequent prime ministers like AB Vajpayee, and even Manmohan Singh on becoming prime minister in 2004), India has been punching more and more in the global arena, as the then British prime minister Tony Blair acknowledged back in 2008 and commentator Fareed Zakaria too noted in his acclaimed book The Post-American World dating to the same year.
 In 2009 too, the American intelligentsia was acknowledging India as the rising power of the 21st century, India by then having become the fifth largest economy in terms of purchasing power parity.
 And when under the UPA government with Dr. Manmohan Singh as our prime minister, India had a diplomatic standoff with the United States (a country more powerful and significant than Canada) over our diplomat Devyani Khobragade’s arrest, our then government had also expelled American diplomats and even removed concrete security barriers outside the US Embassy in New Delhi.
 Indeed, the Indian state has largely never been a pusillanimous entity even under Congress governments, not in 1961 when Indian troops marched into and integrated Goa taking on a European power Portugal, not in 1965 when our army marched into Lahore and beyond, not in 1967 when a Chinese incursion in Sikkim was fully repulsed (wish our soldiers had been equipped to do the same even more recently in the Galwan valley in 2020, and even in 1962, contrary to what is popularly believed in India, the Indian state was not naive to trust the Chinese state with closed eyes but misled by our intelligence into taking an overly provocative approach, believing that it could unilaterally impose its perspective on the Sino-Indian border dispute, a British colonial legacy, and militarily vanquish the Chinese state if challenged, and no, as I see it, the Indian state did not commit any blunder by drawing the Line of Control in 1948 or by not annexing the whole of POK thereafter, which can be the subject of another article altogether), not in 1971 when the Indian state, guided by its intelligence and security wings, broke Pakistan into two, not after 26/11 when our forces carried out six surgical strikes that were then not publicly revealed (a retired Indian Army officer, who is a Kargil war veteran, in fact, told me privately that Indian Army men crossing the LoC and targeting Pakistani counterparts in retaliation to cross-LoC firing and shelling has not at all been very rare even before 2014).